Aharper9917/discBot-Twitch/readme.md

 # TwitchBot
-Discord Bot to allow your server to follow certain Twitch channels and get notified when they go live
+Discord Bot to allow your server to follow certain Twitch channels and get notified when they go live.

-## Setup
+## Local Setup
 Populate\
 `.env`